 September Board of Trustees Meeting Report

-I am especially pleased to share that the Board accepted the recommendations from the administration to grant the following faculty promotions and appointments:
+I am pleased to share that the Board accepted the recommendations to grant the following faculty promotions and appointments:

 Highlights from the Board Committees